Hiring in Web2 usually focused on filling the chairs. The success metric was, too often, how many people were brought in, not how well they fit.

 Smart Contract Familiarity

 Smart contracts are the foundation of the majority of Web3 projects.
-It’s not necessary that candidates are well-versed in the area of coding.
+Candidates don’t need to be well-versed in the area of coding.
 But they have to know how smart contract works.

-They should know the risks it comes with and the possible trustless interactions.
+They should know the risks and the possible trustless interactions.
 This awareness minimizes friction between technical and non-technical teams.

 DAO and Governance Experience